 By James Mitchell Crow of Nature magazine

-This article is reproduced with permission from the magazine Nature.
-The article was first published on July 15, 2011.
+This article was reproduced with permission from Nature magazine.
+It was first published on December 6, 2011.